jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_markdown.md

 ##Querying your tables
 Look at all the data from the Invoice table.
 ```
-SELECT * FROM Invoice;
+sqlite> SELECT * FROM Invoice;
 ```
 Try another table.
 ```
-SeLECt * froM EmPlOYee;
+sqlite> SeLECt * froM EmPlOYee;
 ```
 Did you notice that?
 Capitalization doesn't matter in a SQL query!
-You'll often see commands such as SELECT, FROM, WHERE in capital letters.
+You'll often see commands such as SELECT, FROM, and WHERE in capital letters.
 This is only used to help us read it more easily but the computer doesn't care at all.

 ##Schema
 You can also look at the schema using the .schema command.
 ```
-.schema Album
+sqlite> .schema Album

 CREATE TABLE [Album]
 (